-As mentioned, New Hampshire and Washington state only tax certain types of income.
-That means if you live in these states, your Social Security benefits and pension benefits can go further when it comes to covering your retirement expenses.
+In addition, as mentioned above, while New Hampshire and Washington state do tax certain types of income, they don’t really tax most forms of retirement income.
+So if you live in these states, your Social Security benefits and pension benefits can go further when it comes to covering your retirement expenses.

 Can You Have Dual State Residency?

 Generally, most people are residents of just one state.
-It is possible, however, to have dual residency in two different locations.
-This can happen if you live in each state for part of the year to attend school or to work.
+It is possible, however, to have dual residency in two different states.
+This can happen if you live in each state for part of the year to attend school, or to work.

 If you live and earn taxable income in two different states during the year, you may have to file tax returns in both those states unless a reciprocity agreement exists.
 Reciprocity agreements protect taxpayers who work in states other than the one in which they’re legal residents from being hit with double taxation.

 What to Consider Before Moving to a Tax-Friendly State

 Moving to a state that doesn’t tax pensions and Social Security could yield income tax savings, but it’s important to consider the bigger financial picture.
 Paying no or fewer income taxes on retirement benefits may not be much of a bargain if you’re stuck paying higher property taxes, or your heirs are left with steep inheritance taxes, for instance.

 Also, consider the overall cost of living.
 If everyday essentials such as housing, food, and gas are higher in a state that has no income tax, then your retirement benefits may have less purchasing power overall.
 If costs end up being higher than you anticipated, you might end up working after retirement to fill any retirement income shortfalls.